 Preliminary CONCLUSIONS

+These conclusions were drawn through analysis and review of audio-visual recordings taken during composition and practice sessions, written notes about alterations and perceptions during performance, progression of the compositions form from inception and transference to the Glover-MiMu system (from my self-built system, as part of the technical analysis), and changes made to the piece and/or the data routing during practice and composition sessions.
+They were analysed for evidence of embodiment (where it was facilitated or hindered) and how they reflected the autoethnographic narrative (physical trauma and its aftereffects).

 The Glover-MiMu system has been effective and useable.
 It is a convenient way of managing unwieldy sets of gestural data, though it lacks some creature comforts for ease of routing.
 The system is costly reducing its’ accessibility to a range of artists.
 A reduced user base also reduces feedback and refinement on the system.
 One might be better served by building their own WIFI-enabled OSC gloves to work within Glover’s infrastructure.
 The cost in the alternate solution is shifted to time.

 Does this type of interface and routing encourage or enable an embodied experience?
 Yes, but it can be fleeting because of IMU drift, rigorous preparation demands, and reworking the gesture sets repeatedly while balancing artistic desire and real-life functionality.
 Technical issues interrupt the embodied experience.
 However, when working as expected, the ability to paint and malleate a sound environment without physically touching a computer is powerful and an absorbing activity.
 Grabbing, twisting, and twirling (sound) objects operates at a childlike level of enjoyment.
 It gives the performer agency when the controls are easy to decipher, code, and track in performance.
 In this piece, the most challenging part is orienting and remaining cognizant of what sound is which loop and position it is out of the 14 possible loops.